LadyAdaL0veLace/Smart-India-Hackathon/Documentation/Setting up the Environment/NGINX.md

 - Create or clone the website folder here.
 `sudo git clone https://github.com/srushtim-01/Vort3x-Website.git`

-- Change permissions of the folder so that the user can perform git pull, push actions from within this folder
+- Command to change the ownership of the folder and its contents `sudo chown -R username:username /var/www/Vortex-Website`

+- Command to adjust the permissions of the folder and its contents.
+For Git operations, you typically need read and write permissions.
-`sudo chmod -R 755 /var/www/Vortex-Website
+`sudo chmod -R 755 /var/www/Vortex-Website`

 - You can safely reload nginx
 `sudo nginx -s reload`